 Whether you’re looking for a 7-day Cuba Itinerary or a 14-day Cuba itinerary, we’ve got you covered.
 Our itineraries are unique, in that they take into account the Viazul Bus network and use the Viazul timetables to maximum efficiency for your visit.
 Our Viazul Bus Guide is here.

-We’ve put together itineraries for Cuba that cover 7 days, 10 days, and 14 days and all these Cuban itineraries use the Viazul Bus.
+We’ve put together itineraries for Cuba that cover 7 days, 10 days, 14 days and even 30 days.
+And all these Cuban itineraries use the Viazul Bus.

 To make your life easier we’ve gathered the entire Viazul Bus Timetable and prices – and will send it to you in an easy-to-read format.
 Click Here to get your copy.